Texas Foster Family Association By-laws & Constitution

 DUTIES: The duties of the members of the Board of Directors shall be:

-3. To act as an information center and research body regarding constitutional matters, finance, education and legislative action as pertains to Foster Care Programs and to disseminate such information.
+C. To act as an information center and research body regarding constitutional matters, finance, education, and legislative action as pertains to Foster Care Programs and to disseminate such information.

-4. To provide a vehicle for communication among Foster Parents, Local Foster Parent Associations, other State Foster Parent Associations and Child Welfare Agencies and Organizations.
+D. To provide a vehicle for communication among Foster Parents, local Foster Parent Associations, other State Foster Parent Associations and Child Welfare Agencies and Organizations.

-6. To ensure that before taking a position on matters of importance, each Director is given reasonable opportunity to poll himself (and his constituency) on the matter and be able to report such results to the Board before the final vote on such important matters, if possible.
+F. To ensure that before taking a position on matters of importance, each Director is given reasonable opportunity to poll their constituency on the matter and be able to report such results to the Board before the final vote on such important matters, if possible.

 SECTION 1